dyong0/short-url/README.md

 hash = base58_encode (random bytes)

-while hash exists in persistence
-    if url for hash in persistence is same as given url return hash

-	hash = next hash value
-done

 store (hash, url) in hash to url store (base58_encode of url, hash) in url to hash

 return hash
 ```

-It also expands the url space to 58^8 from 10^8.
+It also expands the URL space to 58^8 from 10^8.

 ## Persistence